darktrojan/idldocs/nsIAbAddressCollector.rst

 By default, it saves the address without checking for an existing one.
 See collectAddress for the general implementation.

-@param  aEmail         The email address to collect.
-@param  aDisplayName   The display name associated with the email address.
-@param  aCreateCard    Set to true if a card should be created if the email address doesn't exist (ignored if aSkipCheckExisting is true).
-@param  aSendFormat    The send format to save for the card.
-See nsIAbPreferMailFormat for values.
-If updating a card this value will only be changed if the current value for the card is "unknown".
-@param  aSkipCheckExisting Optional parameter, if this is set then the implementation will skip checking for an existing card, and just create a new card.

 Parameters
 ^^^^^^^^^^

 * ``in AUTF8String aEmail``
+  The email address to collect.
 * ``in AUTF8String aDisplayName``
+  The display name associated with the email address.
 * ``in boolean aCreateCard``
+  Set to true if a card should be created if the email address doesn't exist (ignored if aSkipCheckExisting is true).
 * ``in unsigned long aSendFormat``
+  The send format to save for the card.
+See nsIAbPreferMailFormat for values.
+If updating a card this value will only be changed if the current value for the card is "unknown".
 * ``in boolean aSkipCheckExisting``
+  Optional parameter, if this is set then the implementation will skip checking for an existing card, and just create a new card.

 Return value
 ^^^^^^^^^^^^